j6ine/id_asg_2/README.md

 #### Existing Features
 * Book Search - allows user to get more information about a book, by having them fill out the search box.
 * Read More - user is redirected to Google Books Site to get more information about a book.
-* Random Book Generator - generates a random book.
+* Random Book Generator - generates a random book. (doesnt work for now)

 #### Features to Implement in the future